Official Website of the Fannin County Chamber of Commerce and

-Fall in love with Blue Ridge.
+3. Fall in love with our small mountain towns.

-Enjoy Blue Ridge's artsy vibe.
+5. Enjoy Blue Ridge's artsy vibe.

-6. Riding the Scenic Railway
+6. Ride the Blue Ridge Scenic Railway.

-Don’t miss the train!
-Take a ride on the Blue Ridge Scenic Railway, which runs along the Toccoa River from Blue Ridge to McCaysville.
+Take a ride on the Blue Ridge Scenic Railway along the Toccoa River from Blue Ridge to McCaysville.
 Board the train at the historic depot in Blue Ridge.
 The view changes with the seasons.
-Special trips are planned throughout the year, including the Easter Eggspress in the spring and Pumpkin Train in the fall.
+Special trips are planned throughout the year, including the Easter Eggspress, Pumpkin Train, and Santa Express.
 Open April through December.